storj/docs/code/Style.md

 Avoid using global loggers (e.g. `zap.L().Error`, `log.Print`, `fmt.Print`), unless it is `package main`.

+Secrets (database, api, tokens) __should only be logged at `DEBUG` level__.
+Production systems should not be running at DEBUG level, thus keeping secrets out of logs.

 ## Variable naming

 Prefer hard-to-confuse variables with 3-7 letters.
 Use conventional naming when there is one (e.g. `mu sync.Mutex`)